Getting enough fruit in your diet may seem overwhelming. But a few simple tricks can help you enjoy nutrient-packed, delicious fruit from day to day.

 - At lunch, pack a tangerine, banana, or grapes to eat, or choose fruits from a salad bar.
 Individual containers of fruits like peaches or applesauce are easy and convenient.

-- At dinner, add crushed pineapple to coleslaw, or include mandarin oranges or grapes in a tossed salad.
+- At dinner, add crushed pineapple or chopped apples to coleslaw, or include mandarin oranges, berries, or grapes in a tossed salad.

 - Make a Waldorf salad, with apples, celery, walnuts, and dressing.